techbrett/OfficeDocs-SkypeForBusiness/Teams/walkie-talkie-troubleshoot.md

 If users are still experiencing issues, users can send us a feedback report about the issue in Teams, and include logs.

 Ask users to reproduce the issue.
-When they submit the report, they should mention "Walkie Talkie" and include a detailed description of the issue they're experiencing.
+In the feedback report, mention "Walkie Talkie" and include a detailed description of the issue they're experiencing.

 Users can send us feedback using either the following options: